lmbxmu/HRank/README.md

 --compress_rate [0.2]+[0.8]*10+[0.8]*13+[0.55]*19+[0.45]*10 \
 --gpu [gpu_id]
 ```

+For multi-GPU training, make sure that CUDA\_VISIBLE\_DEVICES is being set at the very beginning.

 After training, checkpoints and loggers can be found in the `job_dir`.
 The pruned model will be named `[arch]_cov[i]` for stage i, and therefore the final pruned model is the one with largest `i`.